NicLandajo/comfyui-preview-image-monitor/README.md

 <img width="1399" height="353" alt="monitors only - banner" src="https://github.com/user-attachments/assets/9e4159ac-ab89-4232-846c-0dadd3451514" />

-# Preview Image Monitor | Your prompts Fullscreen!
+# Preview Image Monitor Pro | Your prompts Fullscreen!

 Preview Image Monitor Pro is a ComfyUI custom node that enables real-time image preview on any monitor connected to your system.
 It displays your generated images in fullscreen with professional grade viewing controls including adjustable fit modes